onurberberoglu10/1Password-Engineering-Career-Ladder/index.md

 ### Software Developer II
 ##### Expectations
 - You work within guidelines set by your teammates to independently tackle well-scoped problems.
-- You regularly deliver your work to end users and are a primary contributor to your team's goals.
+- You regularly deliver your work to end users and are a primary contributor to your team’s goals.
 - You work on features and projects within a broader product or system.

 ##### Track Record